What Makes a Man a Man?

-Research by Jennifer Bosson, Joseph Vandello (both psychology professors at the University of South Florida) and colleagues has tested the role of threatening men's masculinity in aggression.
+Research by Jennifer Bosson, Joseph Vandello (both psychology professors at the University of South Florida) and their colleagues has tested the role of threatening men's masculinity in aggression.

 According to these researchers, men's masculinity is something that is elusive (it must be earned) and tenuous (it must continually be proven).
 Put differently, men can easily lose their sense of masculinity and, in turn, when it is challenged, they respond to restore it.
 One prominent way males try to restore their masculinity is through aggression.